Prerequisites

 - Verify all serverhosts have required templates synced

-- Review serverhost availability in
+- Review serverhost availability in the dashboard

 Conflict files appearing